Strydrath/Mammo_CL/README.md

-    -hidden_size, --hidden_size: The hidden size for EWC -hidden_layers, --hidden_layers: The number of hidden layers for EWC -name, --name: The name of the experiment used for logs -db_o, --db_order: The order of the datasets (V -for Vindr, R - for new_split, D - for DDSM example: "VDR")
+    -hidden_size, --hidden_size: The hidden size for EWC -hidden_layers, --hidden_layers: The number of hidden layers for EWC -name, --name: The name of the experiment used for logs -db_o, --db_order: The order of the datasets (V -for Vindr, R - for RSNA, D - for DDSM example: "VDR")
 ```

 2. Running specific experiment files: